Is it safe to travel to Mexico? Your helpful health and safety guide

 From visa and entry requirements, health and safety risks, and local laws and customs, to what to do if an emergency occurs, read on to get prepared well before you even start packing your suitcase.

 Important: The information in this guide is subject to change at any time.
-Please check Travel.State.Gov for current government Mexico travel advice before you depart, as well as our Travel On app if you are an existing Travelex policyholder.
+Please check Travel.State.Gov for current government Mexico travel advice before you depart, as well as our Travel On app if you're an existing Travelex policyholder.

 In this Mexico health and safety guide, you'll learn: